hamidzabihi/Project-BCN/README.md

 We highly welcome improving the functionality of the input files in this repository.
 So, please feel free to share your inputs and timings with us if you used these inputs.

-# Project-C3N4

-This repository contains all the input files used to study the effect of charge carrier concentration on electron-hole recombination dynamics in C3N4 monolayers by performing NA-MD calculations in the extended tight-binding (xTB) framework.

 More details on how to run the code are brought in [Libra CompChemCyberTraining](https://github.com/compchem-cybertraining/Tutorials_Libra/tree/master/6_dynamics/2_nbra_workflows) repository.
 Detailed explanations about installation and running the CP2K inputs can be found in [here](https://github.com/compchem-cybertraining/Tutorials_CP2K).